gsoulie/ionic2-resources/ionic-firebase-angularfire2.md

 ### Querying data
 [Back to top](#angularfire2)

 At this moment, Firestore does not allow to make fulltext queries on dataset.
-You can however use *array-contains* operator with :
+You can however use *array-contains* operator

+#### Using array-contains operator

 ```
 this.afs.collection(collectionName, ref => ref.where('search', 'array-contains', name.toLowerCase())).snapshotChanges();